-There is a learning curve to successful blogging.
-And it will take several months to fully learn most aspects of blogging and how to do it successfully.
+There’s a learning curve to successful blogging.
+And it’ll take several months to fully learn most aspects of blogging and how to do it successfully.
 But the benefits that you and your business might gain can be enormous.
-Here are ten essential basic steps that you must heed in order to properly set-up your blog.
+Here are ten essential basic steps that you must heed in order to properly set up your blog.

 What You Will Learn In This Post

 1. You will learn the most important and essential steps to setting up your blog.

 2. You will learn very specific tips to make your blog look professional.

 3. You will learn how and why these steps can help get your readers to appreciate and trust your blog.